Afternoon Tea on Queen Mary 2: What It’s Really Like

 By 3pm the room was pretty much full with people wandering around looking for a spare table hidden away.
 Not long after a queue started to form at the door.

 As I was cruising solo and sitting at a table on my own, a couple asked if they could share with me.
 I didn’t mind at all.
-However, a waiter noticed and came over to ask if I was ok with that.
-Of course I was but I thought it was a nice touch and a great example of the attentive service Cunard offers.
+A waiter noticed and came over to check that I was happy with the arrangement.
+Of course I was, but it was a lovely touch and a great example of the attentive service Cunard is known for.

 Setting a table for afternoon tea is an art form.
 It is designed to be special and an occasion.
 Here was no exception.
 First, the white tablecloth was placed over the table, followed by white fine china cups and saucers topped with a napkin and cutlery.
 All were perfectly placed.